sachin9996/APL-Project/README.md

 REQUIRED MODULES
 --------------------------------------------------------------------------------------

-Opencv has to be installed for the library cv2 by typing the following command in the terminal : sudo apt-get install python-opencv
+Optional: Opencv to be installed for the library cv2 by typing the following command in the terminal : sudo apt-get install python-opencv

+The library matplotlib is used if cv2 is not available.

  The following external python modules/libraries are required to execute the program:

  	1.graphviz
  	2.matplotlib
- 	3.cv2
- 	4.random
- 	5.functools
- 	6.sys
+ 	3.random
+ 	4.functools
+ 	5.sys

 DETAILS OF OTHER FILES IN THE FOLDER
 ---------------------------------------------------------------------------------------